kimsooyoung/mmwave_ti_ros/README.md

 ```
 terminate called after throwing an instance of 'serial::SerialException'
 ```

-This means unstable serial connection, change use cable or hub.
+This means unstable serial connection, change use cable or usb-hub.

 ---
 ### Multiple devices support (dual AWR1642 ES2.0 EVM):
 1. Connect two devices and try `ll /dev/serial/by-id` or `ls /dev`.
 In this case, `/dev/ttyACM0` to `/dev/ttyACM3` should shown.